nautobot/nautobot-app-golden-config/docs/user/app_getting_started.md

 > For in-depth details see [Navigating Compliance](./app_feature_compliance.md)

+# Config Remediation

+Follow the steps below to get up and running for the configuration remediation element of the plugin.

+1. Navigate to `Golden Config -> Compliance Rules`.
+2. Select the rules in which you'd like to enable remediation on.
+3. Edit the `Compliance Rule` and turn on the `Remediation` toggle button.
+4. Run the `Compliance` job again which will generate the initial remediation plan for the feature.
+5. Navigate to `Golden Config -> Config Compliance`, select the device and notice a remediation section is not present for the compliance details for the feature.

+> For in-depth details see [Navigating Config Plans](./app_feature_remediation.md)

 # Config Plans

 Follow the steps below to get up and running for the configuration plans element of the plugin.